Perito Moreno

 Visitor Facilities And Travel

 The park has extremely limited infrastructure, with only a basic ranger station and few marked trails.
 There are no hotels or restaurants within the park.
-The nearest town is Gobernador Gregores (270 km) or Perito Moreno town (350 km).
+The nearest town is Gobernador Gregores, and Perito Moreno town is roughly 350 km distant by road.
 Access requires a 4WD vehicle and significant logistical planning.
 Small-scale camping by permit is the only accommodation option.
 The park is best visited by expedition-style groups with full self-sufficiency.
 The Ruta 40 provides the main approach, with rough unpaved tracks leading into the park interior.

 Conservation And Sustainability

-The most pressing conservation issue is the invasive Canadian beaver, introduced in the 1940s to the Tierra del Fuego region and now spread throughout Patagonian Andean forests.
-Beavers dam watercourses, flood forests, and create extensive damage to lenga beech.
-The Argentine government has committed to continental-scale eradication, with trapping programs active in the park.
-Huemul deer conservation requires controlling puma predation rates and human disturbance.
-Climate change is causing measurable glacier recession and vegetation zone shifts that threaten the park's unique ecological communities.
+The most pressing conservation issue is the invasive North American beaver (Castor canadensis), introduced in 1946 to Tierra del Fuego and now spread throughout Patagonian Andean forests.
+[1] Beavers dam watercourses, flood forests, and cause extensive damage to lenga beech.
+The Argentine government has committed to continental-scale eradication, with trapping programmes active in the park.
+Huemul deer conservation requires managing human disturbance; with fewer than 1,500 individuals remaining across the species' entire range, every local population is critical.
+[2] Climate change is causing measurable glacier recession and vegetation zone shifts that threaten the park's unique ecological communities.